-1. Largest museum in the southeast (210,000 gross square feet and 100,000 square feet of exhibit space)2.
-Four museums in one – art, history, natural history science and technology.
-Convenient Crescent Café has great sandwiches, soups and fresh homemade fudge
+1. The largest museum in the southeast (210,000 gross square feet and 100,000 square feet of exhibit space)2.
+Four museums in one – art, history, natural history science, and technology.
+Convenient Crescent Café has great sandwiches, soups, and fresh homemade fudge

 4. Cotton Mill Exchange – one of the largest and finest museum stores in the country with unique South Carolina gifts, food, and clothing items and more.

 5. Contains gold Nobel Prize for Physics awarded to the South Carolinian who invented the laser (Dr. Charles H. Townes).
 (L.A.S.E.R. – Light Amplification by the Stimulated Emission of Radiation)

 6. Beautifully wrought iron gate made by Philip Simmons, nationally known “dean” of Charleston blacksmiths

 7. Reproduction of Fort Moultrie, site of the battle of Sullivan’s Island.
 Because the fort was made of palmetto trees and repelled British cannonballs, palmettos became the state’s symbol and its nickname became the Palmetto State.

 8. A life-size reproduction of the Confederate submarine, Hunley, the first submarine to sink an enemy ship in battle.

 9. See the Clemson 372, probably the first college student-built airplane in the United States.

 10. Fall Heritage Festival in October features artists, crafts, people making, selling and demonstrating unique four types of the state’s delicious barbecue.